 We also examine the SYN rates of attacks that can be detected.
-Because low-rate attack traffic was not found in our data, we simulated such traffic by injecting low-rate attack traffic into the traced traffic.
+Because low-rate attack traffic was not found in our data, we simulated such traffic by injecting low-rate attack traffic into the traced traffic at the inbound interface.